-- Without using sharp, jagged tools such as pliers (your hands are the best tool for this job), bend the seal housing tube so that it runs between the bearing cap and diff housing, around the ring gear, and points out of the diff inline with the position of the bulkhead port in the cover plate.
+Without using sharp, jagged tools such as pliers (your hands are the best tool for this job), bend the seal housing tube downwards and then upwards as shown (Fig. 14. & 15.), so that it points out of the diff in line with the position of the bulkhead port in the cover plate.
 Assure that the tube adequately clears all moving parts of the differential assembly.
-Less than 10mm [3/8"] should be considered too little clearance (refer to Figures 10. & 11. for suggested tube shape). - Using the supplied cable tie, attach the seal housing tube to the housing through the previously drilled hole.
-Trim the cable tie to length.
-This will support the tube from vibration.
+Less than 10mm [3/8"] should be considered too little clearance.

-- Install the differential cover plate onto the differential housing using 2 bolts (hand tight only) to hold the cover in place. - Rotate the differential center a few turns to make sure the tube is not contacting the center at any point. - Mark a position on the protruding length of tube approximately 8mm [5/16"] from the bulkhead port (Fig. 12.).
+- Install the differential cover plate onto the differential housing using 2 bolts (hand tight only) to hold the cover in place. - Rotate the differential center a few turns to make sure the tube is not contacting the center at any point. - Mark a position on the protruding length of tube approximately 8mm [5/16"] from the bulkhead port (Fig. 16.). - ☐ Remove the cover plate. - Using an automotive brake line tubing cutter, trim the tube at the position marked.

-4 Installing the Air Locker Domovo the cover plate = Remove the cover plate.
-Using an automotive brake line tubing cutter, trim the tube at the position marked.
-NO Never use a hacksaw for trimming the copper tube as this will leave metal filings in the air system.
+Never use a hacksaw for trimming the copper tube as this will leave metal filings in the air system.

 Reinstall the differential cover onto the differential housing by firstly inserting the free end of the seal housing tube through the bulkhead port from the inside.
 No gasket sealant or gasket is required at this time.
 Install 2 bolts hand tight to hold the cover in place.
 4.9 Setting Up the Bulkhead Fitting Apply thread sealant to the outside threads of the bulkhead body.
 Screw the bulkhead body into the tapped hole, and lightly tighten using a 14mm [9/16"] spanner.
 Wipe the area clean of any excess thread sealant (inside and outside of the housing).
 Insert the free end of the seal housing tube into the bulkhead fitting until it protrudes approximately 8mm [5/16"] through the other side.
 From the outside of the housing, assemble one of the small O-rings over the top of the short length of seal housing tube protruding through the bulkhead fitting.
 Install the brass spacer.
 Install the second small O-ring after the spacer.
-While holding the seal housing tube into the bulkhead fitting, insert the chamfered end of the center compression nut over the extended tube as shown in the assembly diagram (Fig. 13.), and screw it into the bulkhead body, and tighten using Pozidriv #3 screwdriver.
+While holding the seal housing tube into the bulkhead fitting, insert the chamfered end of the center compression nut over the extended tube as shown in the assembly diagram (Fig. 17.), and screw it into the bulkhead body, and tighten using Pozidriv #3 screwdriver.

-- Make sure the seal housing tube is all of the way into the center compression nut while you are tightening it. - NOTE: Firmly tighten the center compression nut so that a good seal is formed around the tube.
+Make sure the seal housing tube is all of the way into the center compression nut while you are tightening it.

+NOTE: Firmly tighten the center compression nut so that a good seal is formed around the tube.